Author: Julia Haist

 Breathwork is a term used to describe the mindfulness practice of conscious breathing.
 During breathwork, we actively control the length and depth of our inhales and exhales, to have an effect on our emotional and physical state.

 Breathwork is an active form of meditation with many health benefits including reduced stress and anxiety, better sleep, and boosted mood.
-In this article, we will review how breathwork and anxiety are related and how to perform the best breathwork exercises for anxiety at home.
+In this article, we will review how breathing and anxiety are related and how breathwork can help alleviate the symptoms.
+We have also listed some simple breathwork techniques you could try at home when you are feeling anxious.

 It’s a common misconception that anxiety takes place exclusively inside the mind.
 How often does someone try to help reduce anxiety by telling us to “think positively”?
 In reality, the stress response has much more to do with our entire body, and harnessing the power of the breath can be one of the most effective ways to restore relaxation.

 Anxiety is a general feeling of unease in the body that can feel similar to worry or fear.
 It is a feeling of apprehension about future events, and can range from mild to severe.
+According to the World Health Organization, approximately 1 in 13 people struggle with anxiety around the world.
 More scientifically, anxiety is a response to stress by the autonomic nervous system (ANS), and a component of the larger “fight-or-flight” response.
 When the brain detects danger, the body instantly launches into a series of physiological and hormonal responses to aid in fighting or escaping a perilous situation.

 While this evolutionary trait saved our ancestors from many predators and natural disasters, our bodies unfortunately did not develop the ability to differentiate between a giant black bear and an uncomfortable conversation on the horizon.
 This is where mindfulness practices, such as breathing exercises, can be helpful in counteracting these primal instincts.

-Our wilful control of the amount of oxygen we take in, and carbon dioxide we expel, means that we can consciously adjust the chemical makeup of our own nervous system.
-In doing so, we can use the breath to send a signal that we aren’t actually in danger.
+Our wilful control of the amount of oxygen we take in, and carbon dioxide we expel, means that we can consciously turn on our parasympathetic nervous system.
+In doing so, we can use the breath to send a signal that we aren’t actually in danger and allow our rest and relaxation response to dominate over our stress response.
 Breathwork has the power to impact our digestion, heart rate, sexual libido and blood pressure, among others.

 Healing anxiety through breathwork has been practiced all over the globe for thousands of years.
 Some methods are simple, while others are much more nuanced.
 Here are a few easy breathing techniques for anxiety that serve as a great starting point.